RegentOfOrigin/argocd/README.md

 RegentOfOrigin's Kubernetes Configuration
 =========================================

-This is my Kubernetes cluster configuration.
-The tested basis for these configs is a 3+ baremetal Microk8s cluster with coredns installed.
-See my ansible repo for how I bootstrap that repository.
+This is a sample kubernetes cluster configuration.
+The general test environment is a 3+ baremental Microk8s cluster with coredns installed.
+See my ansible repo for how I bootstraped that cluster.

 # Assumptions